amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-03.md

 > as those used to create the `InputBundle` earlier.

 Now that we have access to the storages of the components we want, we can iterate over them.
-We perform a join operation between the `Transform` and `Paddle` storages.
-This will iterate over all entities that have both a `Paddle` and `Transform` attached to them, and give us access to the actual components, immutably for the `Paddle` and mutably for the `Transform`.
+We perform a join operation between the `TransformComponent` and `Paddle` storages.
+This will iterate over all entities that have both a `Paddle` and `TransformComponent` attached to them, and give us access to the actual components, immutably for the `Paddle` and mutably for the `TransformComponent`.

 > There are many other ways to use storages.
 For example, you can use them to get
 > a reference to the component of a specific type held by an entity, or simply